 - Montecarlo – medieval city near Italian Lucca

 Charles IV died from pneumonia in 1378.
 His son from the third marriage, Wenceslaus, became the new King of Bohemia and also Emperor-elect of the Holy Roman Empire.
 History knows him as Wenceslaus IV.
-Although Charles was amazing king, he was not very good father-teacher, so his son was in a big difficulties to reign such a big kingdom.
+Although Charles was an amazing king, he was not very good father-teacher, so his son was in big difficulties to reign such a big kingdom.
 Yet his story might be probably a theme for another article 🙂